-Figure 12 - TCG 01-G isolation zones
+Figure 20 - TCG 02-G isolation zones

-Transformer isolation via a DC-DC converter is used for the main power supply and for power to each of the logic output-drive circuits.
-The serial communications interface is also separately powered via the isolating DC-DC converter.
+Transformer isolation via DC-DC converter is used for the main power supply and for power to each of the logic output-drive circuits.
+The serial communications interface is also separately powered through an isolating DC-DC converter.